Tslimshady99/scnp25_ox/README.md

-# (Unoffical) Ox_inventory support for SCNP25 Radio Script
+# (Unofficial) Ox_inventory Support for [SCNP25 Radio Script](https://scncomms.app)

-SCNP25 item support for Ox_inventory.
+Adds SCNP25 item support for Ox_inventory.

-## recommended changes to SCNP25
+## Recommended Changes to SCNP25

-Change all codeplugs to something random in order to limit users to only have access to the radio by item.
+It is recommended to randomize all codeplugs to limit users to accessing radios **only through the item** system.

-# Ox_Inventory
+## Ox_inventory Setup

-The example below should be placed in data > items.lua
+The example below should be placed in `data > items.lua`.

-The following is an example on how to create a radio item in Ox_inventory.
+It shows how to create a radio item in Ox_inventory:

 ```lua
 ['expradio'] = {